 The region thrived under his leadership as Stephen helped negotiate, implement, and administer more Project Labor Agreements in the Capital region than at any time in the modern era.
 As part of that seminal work, Stephen was also responsible for initiating, nurturing, and maintaining close working relationships with contractors and developers.
-In recognition of his established industry credential and résumé, Stephen was appointed Executive Director of the BDCBT by North America’s Building Trades Unions’ President Sean McGarvey effective July 1st, 2019.
+In recognition of his established industry credential and résumé, Stephen was appointed President of the BDCBT by North America’s Building Trades Unions’ President Sean McGarvey effective January 1st, 2020.

 As part of the Baltimore-D.C.
 Building Trades’ goal to uplift the communities in which we live and work, United Association Local Union 486 member and Baltimore Director Melissa Wells joined the Baltimore-D.C.
 Building Trades in 2015.
 In her role, she has built and strengthened relationships with community and faith-based organizations in the Baltimore-D.C.
 Building Trades’ region.
 As a community development professional, Wells is perfectly cast for such a role – she is skilled in bridging relationships between diverse stakeholder groups and is passionate about advancing access to opportunity and economic security for all.
 It was that same dedication that also propelled Melissa to a successful 2018 run for Delegate in Maryland’s 40th – the inner-city district of Baltimore City that she proudly calls home.